shivanibadinehal/InstaCart-Online-Grocery-Basket-Analysis-/README.md

 - **Customer Feedback Integration:**
   - Incorporate customer feedback into the product development and improvement process to address customer needs and enhance product offerings.

-Implementing these strategies will help in optimizing product recommendations and enhancing the overall shopping experience for customers.
+In summary, implementing these strategies will help in optimizing product recommendations and enhancing the overall shopping experience for customers.